WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 ## Stages

 Credits Bump:
-- Titanic Plains & Distant Roost : Slight bump to balance against new Stages 1s having many credits.
+- Titanic Plains & Distant Roost : +20 to balance against new Stages 1s having many credits.
 - Abandoned Aquaduct : Flat -60 instead of 220 credits, to scale more logically in multiplayer.
 - Siren's Call & Sundered Grove : Small flat credits boost to balance against Depths flat credits boost.

 Stages 1,2,3 will spawn with slightly more monsters on them so there's more to do.

-Stage 5 has a guaranteed Void Portal so Void Locust & Voidling can be used as a proper Mithrix alternative.
+Loop Stage 4's guarantee a Void Portal.

 The Bazaar has a third Lunar Seer.
 Because we keep getting more stages.

-Gilded Coast will have some extra shrines.
+Gilded Coast will have some extra shrines to speed up money generation.

 Moon Drop Ship and Void Fields Cell charge at full speed at just 1 player.